 Note: The mentioned 50 MByte are an estimate for basic orientation.
 The actual value may be higher on specific circumstances — e.g. because IPMI has been configured on the Management board.

 analyse and evaluate the information collected by the Checkmk fetchers and generate the check results for the services.
 The checkers need a lot of memory because they must have the checkmk configuration with them.
 A checker process occupies at least about 90 MByte — however, a multiple of this may be necessary, depending on how the checks are configured.
 On the other hand, the checkers do not cause any network load and are very fast in execution.
 The number of checkers should only be as large as your Checkmk server can process in parallel.
 As a rule, this number corresponds to the number of cores in your server.
 Since the checkers are not IO-bound, they are most effective if each checker has its own core.

-With the new fetcher/checker model in version 2.0.0, both tasks can now be split between two separate pools of processes: retrieving information from the network with many small fetcher processes and the computationally-intensive checking with a few large checker processes.
+With the fetcher/checker model, both tasks can now be split between two separate pools of processes: retrieving information from the network with many small fetcher processes and the computationally-intensive checking with a few large checker processes.
 As a result, a CMC uses up to four times less memory for the same performance (checks per second)!